ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 that block we define two other variables called `a] and `sum] of `float] type, which are also stack allocated.
-If these two variables are already allocated when the `proc] starts its execution, or only when the `then]{.ndef} block following the `if] statements is executed, is actually an implementation detail.
+If these two variables are already allocated when the `proc] starts its execution, or only when the `then] block following the `if] statements is executed, is actually an implementation detail.
 As the variable `a] of `float] type in the `if] then block has the same name as the outer variable of `int] type, that integer variable is shadowed in the `if] block --- the outer value gets temporary invisible as soon as the new symbol is declared.
 Other symbols of outer scopes remain visible.
-In the `if then block]{.ndef} as well as in most other indented code blocks we could also define named constants or custom types, these would be visible only in this block.
+In the `if then block] as well as in most other indented code blocks we could also define named constants or custom types, these would be visible only in this block.
 Indented code blocks can be nested --- in one block we can have more indented block, for which all declared symbols are again local and invisible outside.
-The last `echo()] statement in our code example from above is already below the `if then block]{.ndef}, so the initial variable `a] of integer type becomes again visible.
+The last `echo()] statement in our code example from above is already below the `if then block], so the initial variable `a] of integer type becomes again visible.